Cisco and Fortinet release security patches for multiple products

 OpenSSL version 3.0.5 fixes a flaw that could potentially lead to RCE

-The maintainers of the OpenSSL project fixed a high-severity heap memory corruption issue, tracked as CVE-2022-2274, affecting the popular library.
-This bug makes the RSA implementation with 2048 bit private keys incorrect on such machines and triggers a memory corruption during the computation.
-A remote attacker can exploit the memory corruption to achieve code execution on the machine while performing the computation.
-The vulnerability was introduced in OpenSSL version 3.0.4 released on June 21, 2022.
+Developers behind the OpenSSL project have resolved a significant heap memory corruption flaw, identified as CVE-2022-2274, impacting the widely used library.
+This vulnerability perturbs the RSA implementation with 2048-bit private keys on certain systems, leading to memory corruption during computational processes.
+Exploitation of this flaw by a remote attacker could result in code execution on the affected machine while the computation is underway.
+The vulnerability was introduced in OpenSSL version 3.0.4, which was released on June 21, 2022.

 Hack allows drone takeover via ‘ExpressLRS’ protocol